tyketchum/dr-longevity/SETUP_CHECKLIST.md

 # Setup Checklist

-Follow these steps to get your Longevity Dashboard up and running:
+Follow these steps to get your Longevity App up and running:

 ## ✅ Step 1: Install Dependencies